A Transverse Averaging Operator and Cohomology of Quotients by Homogeneous Non-closed Subgroups: Abstract

 \section{Abstract}

-In this article, we introduce a transverse averaging operator for basic forms on a Riemannian foliation equipped with an isometric transverse Lie algebra action, under the assumption that the leaf closure space is compact.
-Unlike the classical averaging operator in equivariant geometry, which is defined by integration over a compact Lie group, our operator is built purely from infinitesimal transverse data and does not require any global group action.
-We show that it sends every closed basic form to an invariant basic form representing the same basic cohomology class.
+In this article, we introduce a transverse averaging operator for basic forms on a complete Riemannian foliation with compact leaf closure space, equipped with an isometric transverse Lie algebra action.
+In contrast to the classical averaging operator in equivariant geometry, which is defined by integration over a compact Lie group, our operator is constructed purely from infinitesimal transverse data and does not require any global group action.
+We prove that every closed basic form is sent to an invariant basic form representing the same basic cohomology class.